helland/Webscraper-and-book-analysis/webscraper_gutenberg/readme.md

 If you created an exe file, simply double click it.
 Otherwise, run the main script:

 ```Bash
 python gui_main.py
 ```

-Database and Table of contents Setup: Go to File -> Setup database to configure your MySQL database connection.
+##### Database and Table of contents Setup:

+Go to File -> Setup database to configure your MySQL database connection.
 You'll need to provide the host, user, password, and database name.
 The GUI will create the database and tables if they don't already exist.

 ![Setup database](misc/setup_database.png)

-Table of Contents Setup: Go to File -> Setup Table of content to populate the database with information on all books available as well as the basic information about them (author, language etc.) from Gutenberg.
+##### Table of Contents Setup:

+Go to File -> Setup Table of content to populate the database with information on all books available as well as the basic information about them (author, language etc.) from Gutenberg.
 Most importantly, it will add the links needed to download the full books.
 This may take some time, but once the information is stored in the database, you won't need to use it again unless you want to reupload it all with more up to date information from Gutenberg.
 ![Setup table of content](misc/setup_toc.png)

+##### Book Search:

-Book Search: Use the search bar to find books by title.
+Use the search bar to find books by title.
 Select books from the search results and click "Add to DB" to add them to your database.
 The book will be encoded thrice.
 First, as the normal text of the book, second, the normal text with stopwords filtered out, and third, with the text lemmatized.
 How long it takes to encode and upload each book to the database, depends on the length of the book.
 The lengthier books can take several minutes if your hardware is somewhat dated.

 ![Search function](misc/search_function.png)

+##### Book Selection:

-Book Selection: Select books from the "Books" list widget to perform analysis on them.
+Select books from the "Books" list widget to perform analysis on them.

 ![Analysis function for finding all sentences starting with the word in the N field for the books selected in the Book list widget](misc/starting_with.png)

+##### Analysis Selection:

-Analysis Selection: Choose the desired analysis type from the dropdown menu.
+Choose the desired analysis type from the dropdown menu.

 ![Analysis function to find the most frequent words used in a book](misc/most_freq_words.png)

-Enter: Click the "Enter" button to run the selected analysis.
+Click the "Enter" button to run the selected analysis.
 The results will be displayed in the main text area.
 If the user wants to filter out stop words or lemmatize the text, they can use the check boxes in the upper right corner.

 ![Analysis function to find the most frequent words used in a book while filtering out stop words](misc/most_freq_words_filtered.png)